Camp Shakespeare 2014

 Looking in from the outside, it's a pretty risky thing that Camp Shakespeare is doing.
 I actually think that's why it works.
 You take a bunch of kids who don't know each other, have wildly different personalities, don't know if they have chemistry together, and ask them to produce a world class production.
 In two weeks!
 A lot of organizations would never attempt that and most could never pull it off.
 But I think Camp Shakespeare does because it creates the right community for those kids ' it's not about me, it's about us; it's about the play.
 The kids realize what amazing stuff they can accomplish in just two weeks' time by letting go.
 The camp empowers kids to be themselves and use what they've got, and puts faith in them that they can do it.
 Believing they can do it, they do!

 Camp Shakespeare accepts applications from candidates anywhere, in public, private, or home schools.
 Experience with theater or with Shakespeare is not necessary.
 Commitment to working long hours daily at play with others is.

-For ticket reservations, please email Doc Ayers at email@example.com.
+For ticket reservations, please email Doc Ayres at firstname.lastname@example.org.

 Questions of any kind should be directed to Doc Ayres at email@example.com.
 Students wishing to learn more about the process of Camp Shakespeare may wish to participate in the Spring activities of the Outreach to Schools Programs or "Saturday Shakespeare" workshops at The University of Texas directed by Clayton Stromberger, firstname.lastname@example.org.